No Worries (Disciples and David Guetta song)

-"No Worries" is a song by English production trio Disciples and French house music producer and disc jockey (DJ) David Guetta.
+"No Worries" is a song by British production trio Disciples and French house music producer and disc jockey David Guetta.
 The song was released as a digital download on 15 April 2016.
 The song has peaked at number 90 on the Australian Singles Chart.
 The song was written by David Guetta, Nathan Duvall, Gavin Koolman, Luke McDermott, Curtis Richardson, Daniel Amell, Frederic Riesterer, and Ralph Wegner, while vocals are by Curtis Richa.